hski-github/spotfire-kanban/README.md

 Spotfire mods visualisation for Kanban board in Spotfire.

+## To Do's

+- Click on header to mark cards in column
+- Click on empty space to clear marking
+- text-overflow: ellipsis; for header label
+- Add configure button for order of columns and default columns

 ## How to get started (with development server)
 All source code for the mod example can be found in the `src` folder.